fevziomurtekin/fevziomurtekin.github.io/_posts/2023-01-18-dependency-management-with-use-toml.md

 [versions]
 kotlin = "1.7.20"
 mockito = "4.3.1"
-gradlePlugins = "7.2.0" //We mentioned that it should be at least 7.2.0
+gradlePlugins = "7.2.0" # We mentioned that it should be at least 7.2.0
 ```

 2) Then, we can include these libraries which are declared version